 But this study contains its own biases, and they are illustrative of the limitations of many such experiments.

-First, because it works by comparing two conditions it highlight the effect of the manipulation – the metaphor used, in this case – but at the cost of downplaying every other factor which influences people’s judgements.
+First, because it works by comparing two conditions, it highlights the effect of the manipulation – the metaphor used, in this case – but at the cost of downplaying every other factor which influences people’s judgements.

 The experiment allows you to see the difference the metaphor makes to people’s judgements, but renders the other reasons for invisible.
 And this common.
 Psychologists love experiments in which superficial changes creates differences between groups, but often we don’t put the size of those differences into context.